wkwoo/tech-notes/RHOSP-8-Installation.md

         * `undercloud_glance_password`,
         * etc
 10. `openstack undercloud install` - The installation will take quite a while.
+11. The undercloud installation log is located at `/home/stack/.instack/install-undercloud.log`

 ### To Verify the Undercloud Installation
 **Perform the following as the stack user.**